cognitiveviewai/TrustLens/README.md

 - `toxic_content.py`: Detects toxic content in generative outputs.

 ### 2. **privacy**
-This folder contains subfolders with scripts designed for ensuring privacy in generative models using Evidently AI, Fiddler AI, and Whylabs AI.
+This folder contains subfolders with scripts designed for ensuring privacy in generative models using Evidently AI.
 This folder contains the following subfolders:

 - **evidently_ai**: Scripts specific to Evidently AI for privacy detection.
-- **fiddler_ai**: Utility tools specific to Fiddler AI for privacy detection.
-- **whylabs_ai**: Scripts specific to Whylabs AI for privacy detection.

 #### 2.1 **Evidently AI privacy metrics:**
 - `detect_pii.py`: Detects personally identifiable information (PII) in generative outputs.

 ### 3. **reliability**
-This folder contains subfolders with scripts that provide insights into the reliability of generative models using Evidently AI, Fiddler AI, and Whylabs AI.
+This folder contains subfolders with scripts that provide insights into the reliability of generative models using Evidently AI.
 This folder is divided into the following subfolders:

 - **evidently_ai**: Reliability tools specific to Evidently AI.
-- **fiddler_ai**: Reliability tools tailored for understanding model reliability provided by Fiddler AI.
-- **whylabs_ai**: Reliability support for tracking changes in model behavior provided by Whylabs AI.

 #### 3.1 **Evidently AI reliability metrics:**
 - `context_relevance.py`: Evaluates the context relevance of generative outputs.

 ### 4. **response_relevance**
-This folder contains python scripts and tools to compute metrics used for evaluating the relevance of responses generated by generative models provided by Evidently AI, Fiddler AI, and Whylabs AI.
+This folder contains python scripts and tools to compute metrics used for evaluating the relevance of responses generated by generative models provided by Evidently AI.
 This folder is divided into the following subfolders:

 - **evidently_ai**: Scripts leveraging Evidently AI for generating response relevance metrics.
-- **fiddler_ai**: Scripts leveraging Fiddler AI for generating response relevance metrics.
-- **whylabs_ai**: Scripts leveraging Whylabs AI for generating response relevance metrics.

 #### 4.1 **Evidently AI response relevance metrics:**
 - `alignment_score.py`: Calculates the alignment score of generative responses.